aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-05-15-Teams-Activity-Notifications-Azure.md

 - Deploy the code to an Azure Function App using the VS Code Azure Function extension.

-> Full source code of the Azure Function for this solution can be found [here](https://github.com/aakashbhardwaj619/teams-activity-notifications-function/tree/main/AzureFunction).
+> Full source code of the Azure Function for this solution is available [here](https://github.com/aakashbhardwaj619/teams-activity-notifications-function/tree/main/AzureFunction).

 ## Azure Event Grid

-Azure Event Grid is a great service to build event-based applications.
-It has a subscription based architecture that allows a topic to be created, where publisher can send events, and that topic can have multiple subscriptions that can call event handlers.
-Further details can be found [here](https://docs.microsoft.com/en-us/azure/event-grid/overview).
+Azure Event Grid is a service to build event-based applications.
+It has a subscription-based architecture with a *Topic*, where the publisher can send events, and that topic can have multiple *Subscriptions* that can call event handlers.
+Further details are available [here](https://docs.microsoft.com/en-us/azure/event-grid/overview).

-For our solution, an event grid custom topic would be created to which any external publisher or custom app can send events.
+For our solution, an *Event Grid Custom Topic* is provisioned to which any external publisher or custom app can send events.
 This custom topic would have a subscription that would trigger the Azure Function created above.
-The below steps would be required to achieve this functionality:
+The below steps help achieve this functionality:

-1. Create an Azure Event Grid Topic with the appropriate details.
+1. Create an Azure Event Grid Topic.
 ![Create Event Grid Topic](/public/images/Teams-Activity-Notifications-Azure//EventGridTopic.jpeg)
 2. Create an Event Subscription for the topic and select the Azure Function as the endpoint.
 ![Create Event Grid Subscription](/public/images/Teams-Activity-Notifications-Azure//EventGridSubscription.jpeg)
 3. Get the Event Grid Topic endpoint and Access Key values and copy them somewhere.
-4. Using Postman/Curl, send a POST request to the Topic endpoint along with the Access Key value in *aeg-sas-key* request header and the below data in request body.
+4. Using Postman/Curl, send a POST request to the Topic endpoint along with the Access Key value in the *aeg-sas-key* request header and the below data in the request body.
-    - *userId* is the Id of the user in Microsoft Graph to whom the notification needs to be sent.
-This can be retrieved by calling the https://graph.microsoft.com/v1.0/me?$select=id endpoint in Microsoft Graph Explorer.
+    - *userId* is the user's Id in Microsoft Graph to whom the notification needs to be delivered.
+It gets retrieved by calling the https://graph.microsoft.com/v1.0/me?$select=id endpoint in Microsoft Graph Explorer.
     - *taskId* can be any Id to identify the notification task.
     - *notificationUrl* can be a Teams app deep link that should open when the user clicks on the notification.